AndrewEllen/AndrewEllen/ReadMe.md

-Got it.
-Here's a tighter version — says what you actually use most, without pretending that’s all you know:

----

 # Hi, I'm Andrew

 I'm a software developer from Scotland who primarily works with **Flutter** and **Python**.
 I focus on building reliable, privacy-conscious apps with clear structure and practical design.